aws-samples/non-profit-blockchain/new-member/README.md

 There are two potential scenarios when adding new members to an existing Fabric network:

 ### The new member joins an existing channel
 In this case, the member needs to be added to the channel configuration for an existing channel.
-To do this, follow all of the steps above.
+To do this, follow all of the steps in this README.

 ### A new channel is created with both new members and existing members
 In this case a new channel configuration can be created which contains both new and existing members.
 This configuration can be used to create a new channel.
-To do this, follow these steps from those listed above:
+To do this, follow these steps in this README:

 * Steps 1-9
 * Step 12b